microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

 > infographic here

 What if you are trying to correlate two points of data - like age to height?
-You can use a regression model, as shown in the previous lesson, to draw the classical straight line through the scatterplot of points to show how, with age, height tends to increase.
+You can use a linear regression model, as shown in the previous lesson, to draw the classical straight line through the scatterplot of points to show how, with age, height tends to increase.
 Thus you can predict, for a given group of people, their height given their age.

 > infographic here